 - Mobile deposits

-- Debit and deposit cards available for employees
+- Debit and deposit cards are available for employees upon request

 - Free Chase business savings account when linked to your business checking account